emb-riscv/specs-markdown/hart-control-block.md

 # The Hart Control Block (HCB)

-For uniform access by software, each hart maps its own status registers to the same address in the memory space.
+For uniform access by software, in addition to CSRs, each hart maps its own status registers to the same address in the memory space.

 ## Memory Map